 "We had an amazing evening!
 The cooking class was really interesting and fun.
 Parul was really nice, helpful and patient.
 She explained everything we needed to know and was always on our side when we needed some help.
 We managed to cook an amazing dinner with 4 different indian dishes!
 It was delicious!
 We had a lot of fun and I can recommend this experience to everyone!
 It's definitely worth trying:)"

-Plenty of unique gifts to choose for Christmas...my 3 NEW products: a Starter-Kit, an Indian Chai-Set and a Chili Jam!
+Plenty of unique gifts to choose for Christmas...my 2 NEW products: a Starter-Kit and an Indian Chai-Set!
 Or how about a colorful Spice Box; a special Rolling pin just like my grandmother’s; a Paneer Press to make cheese yourself or one of the many Spice mixtures and Chatnis.
 For a unique experience to take with you - a Gift Voucher for a private course or a Take-away dinner for 2?

 “Chai Masala“, means a spice mixture for tea.
 Each region or family hast its own special mix.
 Ingredients are ginger, cardamom, clove, pepper, cinnamon, mint and fennel.
 Without black tea mix in hot water with a dash of honey and lemon juice or use in hot water steeped in fresh ginger, mint leaves or lemongrass.
 These spices help sooth and also heal throat ache and colds.